burbokop/common/README.md

 ### Zip several arrays into one
-`common.zip(arrays)`
+`common.zip(...arrays)`
-  - `arrays` - array of arrays,
+  - `...arrays` - array, arrays to be zipped

-Returns: array, length is minimal of input arrays length Element with index i of resulting array is array with elements with index i from input arrays
+Returns: array, length is minimal of input arrays length, element with index i of resulting array is array with elements with index i from input arrays